Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Network Asset Congestion Model

 \section{Network Asset Congestion Model}

-A quantity of fundamental importance in capacity planning is the probability that a network asset is overloaded, as it indicates where congestion problems are likely to arise and where grid extension may be needed.
-Therefore, the probability of the stochastic power demand $D$ (for a given asset) to exceed the power rating of an asset $d_{cap}$ is the output quantity or risk metric of interest here.
-For the remediation of congestion issues, it matters whether congestion occurs because the energy demanded by customers cannot be transported to them (risk of positive overload) or the energy generated by customers with \gls{pv} systems cannot be transported away from them (risk of negative overload).
+A metric of fundamental importance in capacity planning is the network asset overload probability which indicates where congestion problems are likely to arise.
+A variety of assets could be considered for such analysis, but in this work we focus on (transformers in) substations.
+The risk metric of interest here is thus the probability of the stochastic power demand $D$ (for a given asset) to exceed the power rating of an asset $d_{cap}$.
+For the remediation of congestion issues, it matters whether congestion occurs because the energy demanded by customers cannot be transported to them (risk of positive overload) or the energy generated by customers with PV systems cannot be transported away from them (risk of negative overload).
 The probabilities of both types of overloads are represented by the risk metrics $r_{+}$ and $r_{-}$:

-where the expectation is taken over all realisations of the power demand $D$ for the network asset of interest.
+where $\one$ is the indicator function and the expectation is taken over all realisations of the power demand $D$ for the network asset of interest.